 Henry of London - birthday present from Gibraltar - J and I were on holiday in Gibraltar at the time of my 51st birthday and we spotted this in a high street jewellers there, 'nice watch' I said so she bought it for me!!
 Nice gold colour case and blue/turquoise leather strap go well I think.
 Probably more manageable then the circa £25k Omega we saw in the airport shop when the time came to leave the rock!

 Interesting one this!!
 Its a French automatic 200m 'professional' divers watch apparently of some age (60's/70's?).
 Very little apart from that to go on other than Montre Mougin Picquard started trading in the 19th Century (1852 I understand) and made watches almost continuously I think until being taken over by an American company (J. Crews) a few years ago.
 The nearest equivalent to this in their current range is several hundred dollars but nothing more to go on for this one though I recently found this link https://www.thecoolector.com/mougin-piquard-watches/.
 Now the good bit!!
 This was spotted looking a bit scruffy and with a broken glass in a second hand shop in Brittany for 2 euros (I kid you not).
 The shop keeper said it just needed a new battery but as I walked around the shop the sweep second hand started ticking!!
 Having been sent off to Express Watchmakers in Plymouth for a new crown/winding pin and a new crystal and we have a very nice old watch!
-Keeps pretty good time too needing little adjutment when worn regularly and looks good on a 'Bond' NATO strap which suits it pretty well I think.
+Keeps pretty good time too needing little adjustment when worn regularly and looks good on a 'Bond' NATO strap which suits it pretty well I think (Bond modern era black/grey shown, Bond old style 'Goldfinger' era strap also gets used and looks good).

 Beuchat is a French diving equipment manufacturer with Montre Beuchat being an offshoot that makes quite nice dive watches.
 Back when I was having problems with the Rotary, Express Watchmakers in Plymouth sold these and I seriously would have liked to get a blue quartz professional like the old (and well worn) one on the right above but not to be!
 The manufacturer subsequently pulled out of the UK market but of course living in France I had spotted these from time to time recently.
 J wanted to get me a watch for my birthday in 2019 so the rather nice blue quartz diver above (GB-1950 being modelled on a 1950's Rolex Submariner complete with date 'cyclops') is now part of the stable!
 Its a fairly chunky watch but nicely made and I think looks pretty good.